flama-purklin/CapstoneGroup5/DOCUMENTATION/design_overview.md

         * Agenda
         * Possible motive
         * Leads
+        * **initial_location**: This field determines which train car the NPC will spawn in when the game starts.
+Uses the car name/key (e.g., "business_class_1") that exactly matches a key in `TrainLayoutManager.carInstanceMap`.
-      * **MIND ENGINE:** This section will take care of the character’s personality, voice, and the steps they take to make decisions.
+      * **MIND ENGINE:** This section will take care of the character's personality, voice, and the steps they take to make decisions.
 This section will be mostly used by the language model for role-playing purposes, but it should also define the manner in which characters dance around important pieces of information, which directly affects gameplay.
         * Speech patterns
         * Identity
         * State of Mind